johnnyhalife/docker-multibinder/README.md

 # multibinder, a docker experiment
-The other day my fried @gviliarino pointed me to a great article on [how GitHub achieves zero-downtime HA Proxy reloads](http://githubengineering.com/glb-part-2-haproxy-zero-downtime-zero-delay-reloads-with-multibinder/).
+The other day my friend @gviliarino pointed me to a great article on [how GitHub achieves zero-downtime HA Proxy reloads](http://githubengineering.com/glb-part-2-haproxy-zero-downtime-zero-delay-reloads-with-multibinder/).

 This is something I was looking for since day one, as we have the same problem in MURAL.
 But also